 A Few More Thoughts

-While it is very important to follow your states’ homeschooling laws, it can be a bit overwhelming to understand what is required of you the first time you file.
+It can be a bit overwhelming sometimes to understand what is required of you the first time you research state regulations or file your paperwork.
 If you find yourself in need of assistance, veteran homeschoolers are often more than willing to help.
 You can find them by contacting your state or local homeschooling organization or the library.

 Tina Hollenbeck